astral-sh/ty/docs/features/type-checking.md

     type as well, you can make `Animal` a `@final` class.
 This also allows ty to infer a more precise type for `being.name` (`str` instead of `object`).

-If you only use ty as a type checker, you can also make direct use of intersection types in annotations by importing `Intersection` from the special `ty_extensions` module that is (currently) only available at type-checking time:
+If ty is the only type checker you use, you can also make direct use of intersection types in annotations by importing `Intersection` from the special `ty_extensions` module that is (currently) only available at type-checking time: